nipundrall/Terminal-Dashboard/README.md

 Just look for the comments and edit the refered text.

-[^1]This is was made by Nipun Drall for a server running on laptop.
+[^1]: This is was made by Nipun Drall for a server running on laptop.
 You can customize and share it as you like.